 I think this is a very dangerous attitude and one that you should not adopt.

-First of all, let's not forget how we arrived in the position of having MCS, CFS, adrenal fatigue, etc. and a need for limbic system retraining.
-It was through too much or an intense exposure to environmental toxins, a poor diet, and excessive stress.
-Environmental toxins and poor diet thrust us into a state of fight flight, deplete neurotransmitters, disrupt brain function and impair the limbic system.
+First of all, let’s not forget how we arrived in the position of having MCS, CFS, adrenal fatigue, etc., and a need for limbic system retraining.
+It was through too much or intense exposure to environmental toxins, a poor diet, and excessive stress.
+Environmental toxins and poor diet thrust us into a state of fight-flight, deplete neurotransmitters, disrupt brain function, and impair the limbic system.
 Therefore, if we want to maintain our health in the future, even if we recover completely, we would not want to return to the lifestyle that made us sick in the first place.
 To return to that way of living would be absurd.

-I don't think that eating foods from the bakery, drinking alcohol and using Lysol to clean our house should be goals that we are striving for.
-Yes, we should strive to live a normal life, to be able to come and go freely in the world and not be reactive to low levels of chemicals.
-However, to maintain long-term good health, living environmentally friendly and eating an organic and healthy diet are essential.
+I don’t think that eating foods from the bakery, drinking alcohol, and using Lysol to clean our house should be goals that we are striving for.
+Yes, we should strive to live a more normal life, to be able to come and go freely in the world and not be reactive to low levels of chemicals.
+However, to maintain long-term good health, living environmentally friendly and eating an organic and healthy diet is essential.